Polysulfone: Historical

 With a melting point over 500 °C, the product is difficult to process.
 It exhibits attractive heat resistance, but its mechanical properties are rather poor.
 Polyarylether sulphones (PAES) represent a suitable alternative.
 Appropriate synthetic routes to PAES were developed almost simultaneously, and yet independently, from 3M Corporation, Union Carbide Corporation in the United States, and ICI's Plastics Division in the United Kingdom.
 The polymers found at that time are still used today, but produced by a different synthesis process.

-The original synthesis of PAES involved electrophilic aromatic substitution of an diaryl ether with the bis (sulfonyl chloride) of benzene.
+The original synthesis of PAES involved electrophilic aromatic substitution of a diaryl ether with the bis (sulfonyl chloride) of benzene.
 Reactions typically use a Friedel-Crafts catalyst, such as ferric chloride or antimony pentachloride: